openmcp-project/controller-utils/docs/libs/status.md

 	- The package contains constants with the field keys that are required by most of these methods. `STATUS_FIELD` refers to the `Status` field itself, the other field keys are prefixed with `STATUS_FIELD_`.
 		- The `AllStatusFields()` function returns a list containing all status field keys, _except the one for the status field itself_, for convenience.
 - The `WithCustomUpdateFunc` method can be used to inject a function that performs custom logic on the resource's status.
 Note that while the function gets the complete object as an argument, only changes to its status will be updated by the status updater.
+- `WithConditionEvents` can be used to enable event recording for changed conditions.
+The events are automatically connected to the resource from the `ReconcileResult`'s `Object` field, no events will be recorded if that field is `nil`.

 ### The ReconcileResult